Overview

 Registrant in compliance with regulatory procedures.
 In the limited event that the

-invoice.
-The Registrant shall deduct fees and/or bill clients quarterly in arrears, based
+The Registrant shall deduct fees and/or bill clients quarterly in arrears, based upon the

 C. As discussed below, unless the client directs otherwise or an individual client’s